EliotKhachi/publicZk/202110182235/README.md

 This makefile contains one *rule* whose *target* is `hellomake`, *prerequisite(s)* are `hellomake.c` and `hellofunc.c`, and *recipe* is `gcc -o hellomake hellomake.c hellofunc.c -I`.

+Typing `make hellomake` in the command line will execute this rule.
+Note that typing `make` with no arguments on the command line will execute the first rule of a makefile in the current directory.

+## Links
 [A Rule in a Makefile](../202110182258)
 [A Target in a Makefile](../202110182306)
 [A Prerequisite in a Makefile](../202110182309)
 [A Recipe in a Makefile](../202110182310)

-Typing `make hellomake` in the command line will execute this rule.
-Note that typing `make` with no arguments on the command line will execute the first rule of a makefile in the current directory.

 ## References
 [A Simple Makefile Tutorial](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/)